 The initial survey area must be in general accordance with the below plan.
 Subsequent survey areas may be refined following the process to be set out in the EMMP.

 Advice Note: Video transects can be used if drone photogrammetry is prevented by drone flight restrictions, or water visibility is insufficient to map subtidal beds.

-Indicative area for Marsden Bay inter-tidal and shallow sub tidal seagrass monitoring
+Indicative area for Marsden Bay inter-tidal seagrass monitoring